With this improved fourth generation Toyota RAV4, improved diesel power comes mated only to 2WD. Jonathan Crouch takes a look.

 Market and Model

 Your perspective on RAV4 pricing will depend upon what kind of car you perceive this to be.
-The motoring mags will tell you that it competes with family Crossovers like Renault's Kadjar and Hyundai's Tucson - but against these cars, it looks quite expensive, with D-4D prices pitched in the £24,000 to £28,000 bracket.
+The motoring mags will tell you that it competes with upper-spec versions of family Crossovers like Renault's Kadjar and Hyundai's Tucson - but against these cars, it looks quite expensive, with D-4D prices pitched in the £27,500 to £31,500 bracket.
 Toyota though, perceives this as something more than a Crossover: yes, the RAV4 can appeal to that kind of buyer but traditionally, it's also been something more sophisticated, a more capable compact SUV too - a car like Honda's CR-V. It's certainly priced very similarly to a CR-V.

-The 2.0-litre diesel engine that most customers choose is available in all four grades, 'Active', 'Icon', Business Edition' and 'Excel'.
+The 2.0-litre diesel engine that most customers choose is available in all four grades, 'Icon', 'Icon Tech', 'Design' and 'Excel'.
 It seems strange though, that Toyota isn't offering diesel buyers all-wheel drive or auto gearbox options.
 All models get the brand's latest Toyota Touch 2 infotainment system that includes Bluetooth, a DAB radio and a reversing camera.
 Other standard features run to cruise control, a sunglasses holder, a shark fin antenna and a leather steering wheel cover.
 This is in addition to 17-inch alloys, LED daytime running lights, air conditioning, rear privacy glass and electric door mirrors.
-Plus, if you avoid entry-level trim, you get the option of the brand's latest 'Safety Sense' package of electronic features.
+Plus, there's the brand's 'Safety Sense' package of electronic camera-driven safety features.

 Cost of Ownership

-Toyota's decision to discontinue the 2.2-litre diesel used in top derivatives of the previous version of this car is all to the good in terms of economy.
-The freshly upgraded 141bhp 2.0 D-4D unit manages 60.1mpg on the combined cycle, which is about 10mpg better than the old 2.2 could manage.
+The 141bhp 2.0 D-4D unit manages 60.1mpg on the combined cycle, which is about 10mpg better than the old 2.2 could manage.
 The CO2 figure's better too - 123g/km on 17-inch wheels.
 It's interesting to compare these figures against those of the petrol/electric 2.5-litre Hybrid variant.
 This derivative manages 57.6mpg on 17-inch wheels and 115g/km of CO2 in 2WD form.
 Or 55.4mpg and 118g/km in AWD guise.
 Go for the conventional automatic 2.0-litre Valvematic petrol model and the figures are 43.5mpg and 152g/km.

 So the diesel stacks up well against its range counterparts.
 As for residual values in the range overall, well these have always been good for RAV4 buyers, in most cases bearing comparison with the models from premium brands and there's little reason to doubt that they'll only improve this time round.